 186 Acres Caribbean Beach w/ Beach House = $1,120,000

-500 ft of well-elevated, high-sand, natural beach frontage, extending west across the isthmus 1 mile to the Southern Lagoon, with a public road running through it ~ and a lovely beach cottage right on your own Caribbean beach.
+500 ft of well-elevated, high-sand, landscaped beach frontage, and extending west across the isthmus 1 mile to the Southern Lagoon, with a public road running through it ~ and a lovely beach cottage right on your own Caribbean beach.

 499 Acres Caribbean Beach & Open Savanna = Under Contract

 1 kilometer of well-elevated, high-sand, natural beach frontage, with deeded road access, and a 2-acre freshwater pond.
 This magnificent section extends across the isthmus, east-west from the Caribbean beach to the Southern Lagoon.

 948 Acres Caribbean Beach & Open Savanna = $4,800,000